Last updated April 22, 2021

-Don’t accelerate or brake jerkily, instead try to be as smooth as possible in all of your driving actions.
+You should try to be as smooth as possible in all your driving actions.
+This means not stamping on the brakes or accelerating too quickly.
 This will also help you to increase your fuel economy so that you can maximise your mileage on a tank, as well as helping to keep your car in good condition.

 Keep on top of car maintenance by doing routine checks such as checking and correcting tyre pressure and tyre depth, and monitoring oil levels.
+There are some quick checks you can perform that will take hardly any time away from your day and will help to keep your car in good shape.
 Always keep the car clean and make sure your registration plates are visible.

 When driving on motorways, stay in the inside lane unless you’re overtaking and don’t hog the middle or outside lanes.
 Always make sure to look in the rear view and wing mirrors before indicating and moving across lanes, as well as staying in the lane as you turn corners.

 Familiarise yourself with road signs and what different pedestrian crossings mean.
 Know the road markings in your local area to make sure that you know who has right of way.
 Keep up to date with updates to the Highway Code, to make sure you’re never working with outdated information.